poult-lab/daily-word/english_words_ learning.md

 "to be careful about the amount of money you spend; to plan to spend an amount of money for a particular purpose"

+[adj] a budget flight/hotel./It's quite encouraging to see Samsung finally (sort of) announcing a release timeline for the Android 15-based One UI 7, even though it comes months after Android 15's official release — at a time when budget smartphones have already received the update and Google is preparing to start Android 16 testing.

-[adj] a budget flight/hotel."low in price"
+"low in price"